Wood Stork Study No. 1 (Marilyn)

 When they get super annoyed with me taking their picture (after about 30 seconds) they'll move lazily a good two feet away from me, never bothering to move more than that or God forbid ever fly away and then slowly and slothfully stomp one foot and then the other, taking literally a good ten seconds to do a full foot stomp of a single foot.
 Sometimes they'll slowly open and close their beaks.
 And they do that so slowly it looks like they're choking on something.
 It's honestly so disturbing to watch I just have to leave.

 This is the guy I call Crazy Bread.
-He's the most food crazy and suspect of cameras (or just me) I so badly want to paint those feathers.
+He's the most food crazy and suspect of cameras (this pic captures him so well) I so badly want to paint those feathers.
 And he so badly wants me not to.

 I feel so bad that I'm annoying them so much that I can't stand it.
 They're so dramatic.
 I can never stay more than a couple minutes, I just feel too guilty they just carry on so much, in slow motion.
 But it's a lot to take in.
 I really hate doing it, annoying them.
 But I love them, I love painting them and I need reference.
 I try explaining it to them, that I'm a painter and they're my models, my muses, you'd think they'd care, that it would mean something but no. It seems to annoy them more when I speak.